kingoftowns/version-service/README.md

 # Version Service

-A production-ready semantic versioning microservice in Go that manages version numbers for hundreds of applications across multiple GitLab repositories.
+A production-ready semantic versioning microservice in Go.
 This service provides a centralized, consistent way to generate orderable version numbers for CI/CD pipelines, replacing the need to use git SHAs.

 ## Features